SheikAadil/Mobile-App-Coding-Test/README.md

 - The app uses mock latitude/longitude values if parsing fails.
 - Network images display a placeholder if loading fails (via NetworkImageWidget).
 - Location permissions are requested only when accessing the map view.
+- To protect sensitive Firebase credentials, I've removed firebase_options.dart from the repository.
+You can regenerate it locally using `flutterfire configure` with your own Firebase project credentials, or I can provide the required keys privately if needed